adamhrv/skylift/README.md

 - ESP8266 libraries: "http://arduino.esp8266.com/stable/package_esp8266com_index.json"
 - Wire cutters to trim the headers after soldering

 Both the OLED display and ESP8266 NodeMCU can be purchased for about half-price on ebay if you're willing to wait 1-2 weeks for delivery.
+ESP8266 can be as low as $3.

 ## Test Scripts